Malaga weather in September with warm early autumn sky, soft scattered white clouds, bright sunny conditions on Costa del Sol

 September inherits all of summer's heat without the exhaustion.
 Average highs of 27°C feel noticeably more manageable than August's 31°C – you can actually sightsee in the afternoon again without it being a suffering exercise.
 The sea retains the warmth it's been building since June and sits at 23–24°C for most of the month, which is warmer than many summer destinations ever reach.

-The sea temperature in September is technically identical to August, but the beaches are a fraction of the size crowd-wise.
-If your priority is warm water and space to swim in it, September beats August on every metric that matters.
+The sea is as warm as August but the beaches are a fraction as crowded – for warm water with space to swim in it, September beats August on every metric that matters.

-The light shifts in September in a way that photographers and anyone who's spent time on the Costa del Sol will notice immediately.
-It's softer, more golden, longer in the late afternoon.
-The brutal white midday glare of July and August gives way to something considerably more pleasant.
-Rain starts to reappear — 2–3 days of showers in the month — but nothing that disrupts a trip.
+The light also shifts, softer and more golden and longer in the late afternoon, as the brutal white midday glare of July and August gives way to something more pleasant.
+Rain starts to reappear – 2–3 days of showers in the month – but nothing that disrupts a trip.

 What to Do in September